giampierosalvi/SynfaceSpeechRecognizer/README.md

 ```
 ./test_recognizer_offline ../share/swedish/parameters.conf <input audio file> <output label>
 ```
-Reads the models for that particular language and an input audio file and produces a phonetic transcription with time stamps.
+#### test_recognizer_live
+Runs the recognizer live.
+It also plays back the audio with a delay that should correspond to delay of animation of the avatar, that is, if the results of the recognizer are fed into the animation system, the articulation should be synchronous with audio playback.
 ```
 ./test_recognizer_live
 ```
-Runs the recognizer live.
-It also plays back the audio with a delay that should correspond to delay of animation of the avatar, that is, if the results of the recognizer are fed into the animation system, the articulation should be synchronous with audio playback.